O’Connell, Carol. Judas Child (1998)

 Fifteen years ago, in a small town in New York, 10-year-old Susan Kendall was kidnapped a few days before Christmas.
 Her body was found on Christmas morning.
 Now it has happened again: two 10-year-old girls in the same town have disappeared just before Christmas, one of them the daughter of the state’s lieutenant governor.
 Among the local police officers investigating the crime is Rouge Kendall, twin brother of the murdered Susan Kendall.

-For Rouge Kendall, the new crime represents both a painful reopening of an old wound and an opportunity for atonement if he can solve this crime, save the girls’ lives, and understand exactly what happened to his sister.
+For Rouge Kendall, the new crime represents both a painful reopening of an old wound and an opportunity for atonement if he can solve this crime with the help of drug crime claims lawyers, save the girls’ lives, and understand exactly what happened to his sister.
 Also involved in the case are the state police, the FBI, and a forensic psychologist, Ali Cray, a woman with a badly scarred face and a hidden past.
+I heard that senior attorneys defending clients against charges are appearing in the court to defend the case.

 The local parish priest was convicted of Susan Kendall’s murder and sent to prison, but Ali Cray doesn’t believe he’s guilty.
 And several local residents seem to have a particular personal interest in the current case: Dr. Mortimer Cray, a psychiatrist and Ali’s uncle; Dr. William Penny, a heart surgeon who formerly served as medical examiner; William’s brother, Dr. Myles Penny, a general practicioner; and Eliot Caruthers, director of St. Ursula’s Academy, a school for unusually gifted children located in the town.